dantheman454/habit_app/docs/mindmap/data_model.md

 - Expand occurrences per day between `[from, to]` when listing with a range
 - Each expanded occurrence uses the master `id` and sets `masterId = id`
-- Completion for repeating derived from `completedDates`
+- Status for repeating derived from dates: `completedDates` → completed; `skippedDates` → skipped; else pending
 - Unified schedule items add `kind: 'todo'|'event'|'habit'` and appropriate time field (`timeOfDay` or `startTime`)

 ### Aggregates and snapshots